ebi-uniprot/uniprot-manual/help/sequence_annotation.md

 categories: manual,Technical
 ---

-Sequence annotations describe regions or sites of interest in the protein sequence, such as post-translational modifications, binding sites, enzyme active sites, local secondary structure or other characteristics reported in the cited references.
+Sequence annotations describe regions or sites of interest in the protein sequence, such as post-translational modifications, binding sites, enzyme active sites, local secondary structure or other characteristics reported in the cited references, or predicted.
 Sequence conflicts between references are also described in this manner.

-Sequence annotations (position-specific annotations) used to be found in the 'Sequence annotation (Features)' section in the previous version of the UniProtKB entry view.
-The flat file and XML formats still group all position-specific annotation together in a "feature table" (FT).
+Sequence annotations (position-specific annotations) used to be found in the 'Sequence annotation (Features)' section in a previous version of the UniProtKB entry view.
+The current entry view displays annotation by subject (Function, PTM & processing, etc), and the various position-specific annotations are distributed to the relevant sections.
+The [text](https://www.uniprot.org/release-notes/2019-12-18-release#text_ft) and XML formats still group all position-specific annotation together in a "feature table" (FT).

 Each sequence annotation consists of a "feature key", "from" and "to" positions as well as a short description.

-The current entry view displays annotation by subject (Function, PTM & processing, etc), and the various position-specific annotations are now distributed to the relevant new sections.

 # Feature types